rold2007/amaigoma/Amaigoma/README.md

-# Project Description
+# Amaigoma

-This library is a playground for new machine learning algorithms leveraging numl.net.
+This library is a playground for new machine learning algorithms using decision trees.

 It will have the following features:
 - Online training.
 Adding more data to training doesn't require to train the model from scratch.